500 of the world's largest living organisms are also among the most peaceful.

 Bus: To avoid parking lot jams, leave your car at the Wawona Hotel and take the free Wawona-Mariposa Grove shuttle to see the sequoias.

-Hike: From behind the Wawona Hotel, follow a 6.5 mile trail to the Mariposa Grove.
+Hike or ride: From behind the Wawona Hotel, follow a 6.5 mile trail to the Mariposa Grove.
 Be prepared for significant elevation change.
 Take the shuttle back or make it a round-trip trek.
 See our hiking guide for more information!
+You can also ride into the grove on horseback.

 Ways to See the Grove